Bad Credit Auto Refinancing Services

 Find a Lower Interest Rate

-If your loan is at a high rate now, finding a lower rate will often lower your payments and your total amount paid by a good amount.
+If your loan is at a high rate now, finding a lower rate will often lower your payments and your total amount paid.
 The larger the drop in percentage, the more savings you get.

 Beware of Fees

 In many cases, there is no penalty, or it is a nominal fee of $5-75.
 Because many loans are structured to pay mostly interest at the beginning, lenders can profit from a loan even when they are paid down quickly or refinanced.

 In some instances, the contract is a “Pre-computed Loan” – a predatory lending policy that makes you pay not only the principal but all of the expected interest before it is due.
 If your loan is in this format, refinancing may require someone to help you renegotiate your loan terms before you close out.
 This could prevent you from refinancing.

 For most lenders, the applicant will need to meet the following minimum requirements to refinance their poor credit auto loans.

 General Requirements for Car Refinancing